Bachelor of Commerce /Bachelor of Information Systems

 To complete the Bachelor of Commerce/Bachelor of Information Systems, students must attain a total of 32 credit points consisting of 16 credit points from the Bachelor of Commerce and 16 credit points from the Bachelor of Information Systems.
 Most units (think of units as 'subjects') are equal to 1 credit point.
 Course requirements for both the Bachelor of Commerce (M300) and the Bachelor of Information Systems (M340) must be satisfied.
 Most students choose to study 4 units per trimester, and usually undertake 2 trimesters each year.

-The 16 credit points from the Bachelor of Commerce include 8 credit points of core units, an 8 credit point major sequence (excluding Management Information Systems and Business Analytics) and a zero credit point communication induction unit.
+The 16 credit points from the Bachelor of Commerce include 8 credit points of core units, an 8 credit point major sequence (excluding Management Information Systems and Business Analytics).

 The 16 credit points from the Bachelor of Information Systems include 15 credit points of core units (excluding MIS171 and MWL312), a 1 credit point elective unit and a zero credit point academic induction unit.